 - Season liberally.
 I know it may seem like we’re using a lot of salt but potatoes need a generous palmful while boiling and then another sprinkle while roasting.

 - Don’t be scared to give them a good toss.
 The scraggly edges are formed when you use a metal spoon and really get in there are toss the potatoes.
 This allows the most cooked part of the potatoes to crumble and becomes mushy, which then roasts up in the oven and becomes super crispy!

-- Skip the parchment and foil: roast the potatoes directly on the baking sheet so you get the best crispy edges.
+- Skip the parchment paper and foil: roast the potatoes directly on the baking sheet so you get the best crispy edges.
 If you’re worried about the potatoes sticking, you can spray the baking sheet with cooking spray before adding the potatoes, however we are using enough fat in this recipe so they shouldn’t stick!

 - Don’t overcrowd the pan!
 If you plan on doubling this recipe or using more potatoes than what I’ve suggested, you will need to divide the potatoes out onto two cookie sheets.
 For this recipe, if the potatoes are touching or overlapping, they just won’t crisp up properly.
 It’s best to leave space between the potato pieces.